 - Out of Programme Policy including Application

-- The Gold Guide – Seventh Edition
+- The Gold Guide – Eighth Edition

 IMPORTANT INFORMATION – CHANGES TO THE NHS PENSION SCHEME

 There has been a recent change to the NHS Pension Scheme which will have an impact on trainees going out of programme.
 For more information please see the link below: